donboyd5/pendata/data-raw/systems/frs/DETAILS.md

 Reason (**Florida FRS benefit model.R** lines 55-59):

-- Get the merged salary_headcount_table which, for each age and yos group, has:
+- Get the merged salary_headcount_table created several lines earlier which, for each age and yos group, has:

   - yos, age, count, start_year (2022, the year of the data), entry_year
     (start_year - yos), entry_age (age - yos), and entry salary